Formation Channels of Magnetars: Method

 CE evolution is a key phase in the formation of close compact binaries, where unstable mass transfer leads to the engulfment of the companion in the donor envelope.
 In the $\alpha-\lambda$ formalism \citep{Webbink1984,DeKool1990}, the parameter $\alpha$ measures how efficiently the orbital energy is used to eject the envelope, while $\lambda$ describes its binding energy.
 In our simulation, we choose $\alpha_{\mathrm{CE}}=1$ in our fiducial model, and explore the variations of different CE efficiencies ($\alpha_{\mathrm{CE}} = 0.5,\,2,\,5$).

-Since the LVK collaboration reported the mass-gap black hole-neutron star merger event GW230529 \citep{LVK2024}, we adopt the ``delayed'' SN prescription \citep{Fryer2012} to determine compact object masses during CCSNe in our fiducial model, which allows for the production of mass-gap BHs.
-Due to the asymmetry of the ejecta, the remnant typically receives a natal kick, which we model with a Maxwellian distribution with dispersions of $\sigma_{\mathrm{CCSN}}=265\,{\rm km}\,{\rm s}^{-1}$ \citep{Hobbs2005} in our fiducial model and $\sigma_{\mathrm{CCSN}}=100\,{\rm km}\,{\rm s}^{-1}$ for comparison.
-For electron-capture SNe (ECSNe) and ultra-stripped SNe (USSNe), we adopt smaller natal kicks, as their ejecta masses are believed to be lower than those of CCSNe \citep{Pfahl2002,Podsiadlowski2004}.
+Since the LIGO–Virgo–KAGRA (LVK) collaboration reported the mass-gap black hole (BH)–NS merger event GW230529 \citep{LVK2024}, we adopt the ``delayed'' SN prescription \citep{Fryer2012} to determine compact object masses during CCSNe in our fiducial model, which allows for the production of mass-gap BHs.
+Due to the asymmetry of the ejecta, the remnant typically receives a natal kick \citep[e.g.][]{Janka1994,Wongwathanarat2013,Popov2025}, which we model with a Maxwellian distribution with dispersions of $\sigma_{\mathrm{CCSN}}=265\,{\rm km}\,{\rm s}^{-1}$ \citep{Hobbs2005} in our fiducial model and $\sigma_{\mathrm{CCSN}}=100\,{\rm km}\,{\rm s}^{-1}$ for comparison.
+We also consider the recent model proposed by \cite{Disberg2025}, which adopts a lognormal distribution with $\mu = 5.6$ and $\sigma = 0.68$.
+For electron-capture SNe (ECSNe) and ultrastripped SNe (USSNe), we adopt weaker natal kicks, as their ejecta masses are believed to be lower than those of CCSNe \citep{Pfahl2002,Podsiadlowski2004}.

 We adopt a maximum NS mass of $2.5 M_{\odot}$ in our fiducial model, and we also consider $2.2 M_{\odot}$ for comparison.
 Given the significant uncertainties in SN modeling---and the impact of fallback accretion onto the PNS on magnetar formation, as introduced in \ref{sec:magnetic field}---we compare the outcomes using the ``rapid'' SN prescription \citep{Fryer2012} and the ``startrack'' prescription \citep{Belczynski2002} in section \ref{sec:discussion}.